Where 1,300 Years of Tradition Meets Modern Mastery

 This is Japan as it should be experienced—intimate, authentic, and utterly unforgettable.

-Your Japan adventure begins the moment you land at Narita Airport, where individual private transfers will await.
-You’ll be driven directly to the Palace Hotel, your home for the next three nights.
+Your Japan adventure begins the moment you land at Narita or Haneda Airport, where individual private transfers will await.
+You’ll be driven directly to the Peninsula Tokyo Hotel, your home for the next three nights.

 This traditional multi-course meal is an art form — each dish a carefully composed seasonal expression served on beautiful ceramics.
 From delicate sashimi to perfectly grilled fish to seasonal vegetables prepared with exquisite technique, every course tells a story about Japanese reverence for ingredients, craftsmanship, and natural beauty.